Here are some Questions that we regularly answer for new & existing patients.

 Free one hour on-street parking is available on Cartier St. For free three hour on-street parking, walk a few blocks south to Delaware St. Lewis Street has metered 2-hour parking.

 Does my insurance cover the services at your clinic?

-Provincial health coverage (OHIP) does not cover our services; however, the majority of private health insurance plans do.
+Provincial health coverage (OHIP) covers some of the services offered by our Sports Medicine Phyisicians (inital assessments, imaging requisitions, prescriptions, etc.).
+The rest of our services are covered by majority of private health insurance plans.
 The specific amount of coverage will vary depending on your plan, so check with your insurance provider to know for sure.

 Do I need a referral to see a therapist at your clinic?

-No referral is necessary to see our therapists.
+No referral is necessary to see our therapists, however, referrals are strongly recommended if you are planning to see our Sports Medicine doctor and are currently under the care of a family phyisician who is part of a Family Health Organization (FHO).
+In regards to our other services, referrals are not necessary.
 However, most insurance plans will require a referral from a medical doctor for reimbursement for physiotherapy and registered massage therapy services.
 Check with your insurance provider to be sure.

 What happens during my first visit?